Menu

 28485 Apply analytical techniques to develop conclusions and recommendations for intelligence products

-Initiate, cultivate, and evaluate wide-ranging relationships that enable the production of intelligence Intel Analysis 2 Initiate, build, and evaluate relationships to support an intelligence output 28490 Initiate and develop relationships with contacts for contribution to an intelligence project
+Initiate, cultivate, and evaluate wide-ranging relationships that enable the production of intelligence 40686 Initiate, build, and evaluate relationships to support an intelligence output 28490 Initiate and develop relationships with contacts for contribution to an intelligence project

-Review intelligence processes and outcomes to understand and improve the effectiveness of intelligence outputs Intel Analysis 3 Review intelligence processes and outcomes of intelligence outputs 28488 Evaluate an intelligence project to validate process and impacts
+Review intelligence processes and outcomes to understand and improve the effectiveness of intelligence outputs 40682 Critique intelligence processes and outcomes of intelligence outputs 28488 Evaluate an intelligence project to validate process and impacts

 Incorporate ethical intelligence values and standards to support the integrity of intelligence processes and outputs Ethics, values and standards have been incorporated into ALL Level 6 skill standards 28474 Apply ethical values and standards as an intelligence practitioner